learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 If a certain distribution is not found to be normally distributed (i.e. data with kurtosis and skew while doing linear regression), you may first answer a question like:  “Given my data … if there is a deviation from normality, will there be a material impact my results?”

-In this lesson we shall look at a popular statistical test for satisfying the normality assumption, The Kolmogorov-Smirnov Test , or simply , the KS-test.
+In this lesson we'll look at a popular statistical test for satisfying the normality assumption, The Kolmogorov-Smirnov Test, or simply, the KS-test.

 ## Objectives